WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/DesignDocumentation/ControlledVocabulary.md

+# Controlled vocabularies registry

+We deployed an online-hosted controlled vocabularies system under our full control to physically implement the controlled vocabularies design (Feature # 6), allow multiple users to access, and reuse consistent vocabularies across WaMDaM database instances and machines.
+We adapted an existing online registry to manage WaMDaM controlled vocabularies across users and database instances at http://vocabulary.wamdam.org (Horsburgh et al., 2016; Horsburgh et al., 2014).
+Controlled vocabularies for water management data in WaMDaM can be more extensive and specific than existing controlled vocabularies in CUAHSI.
+First, WaMDaM users have Object Type more specifically (e.g., Reservoir) than the equivalent Site Type (e.g., Lake, Reservoir, Impoundment) in CUAHSI.
+Second, WaMDaM “Attributes” extend beyond the often-quantitative time series data of CUAHSI “Variables” and can include qualitative descriptive data (e.g., Dam Purpose) (Feature #5).
+Third, WaMDaM controls the Instance name whereas the CUAHSI site code is uncontrolled.
+Fourth, WaMDaM has additional categories of vocabularies beyond Object Type, Attributes, Instances (not shown in Figure 3 for simplicity) that do not exist in CUAHSI like the Attribute Data Type, Descriptor value, and season name that control categorical data values.

+Modelers have the option to use WaMDaM controlled vocabularies, submit suggestions to add new terms within the online registry, or use their own native vocabularies without registering them with WaMDaM’s.
+We populated the system with example WaMDaM controlled vocabularies for the datasets used in the use cases.
+Molders can use the CV system seamlessly as they populate their datasets into the Excel Workbook template.
+Within the Excel template, there is Visual Basic script button that downloads and updates look-up menus for all controlled vocabularies so users can register their native terms in each Excel workbook sheet.

+This WaMDaM controlled vocabularies system may serve as a basis for a system the water resources systems community can use to review existing terms and add new terms.
+For example, a user can view the controlled vocabularies and their definitions for the Object Types table at http://vocabulary.wamdam.org/objecttype/.
+If the user wants to use a new controlled Object Type, they can click New and fill out and submit a form that includes the term, its definition, and other metadata that describe its source.
+Once submitted, we will receive an email of the submission and decide to accept, add, or reject it (see Horsburgh et al. (2014) for more details).

 # Controlled Vocabulary tables

 The three key controlled vocabulary that are needed to basic data quries are:
 CV_AttributeName, CV_InstanceName, and CV_ObjectType